-Chipotle 1 year later: Customers still scared of E. coli
+Chipotle sales down 22%.
+Customers still scared

+Customers -- and investors -- haven't fully returned.
+Sales at existing Chipotle restaurants are down 22% from a year ago.

-Almost exactly a year ago, America learned of a nationwide E. coli outbreak at Chipotle (CMG), leading the burrito chain to shut down restaurants in several states for a few days.
+America learned of a nationwide E. coli outbreak at Chipotle (CMG) almost exactly a year ago.
 It wasn't a Halloween scare, it was real.
 And it was happening at the beloved chain that operates under the slogan "Food with Integrity."

 Overnight, the long lunch lines at Chipotle that used to spill out the door evaporated.

+Will some customers never return?
+Wall Street is starting to wonder.
+The stock fell about 2% after the latest earnings came out Tuesday afternoon that didn't show much improvement from the terrible start to 2016.

+Founder and CEO Steve Ells tried to put a positive spin on it: "Our research demonstrates that people are feeling better about our brand," he said.

-Customers -- and investors -- haven't fully returned.
-Revenues are way down.
-Chipotle's reputation is damaged, according to YouGov BrandIndex, a firm that tracks a brand's reputation.
+Chipotle is trying to tell the world: Stick with us!
+It's planning a wide TV ad campaign.
+But its reputation is damaged, according to YouGov BrandIndex, a firm that tracks a brand's reputation.

-YouGov regularly asks this survey question: Is Chipotle high or low quality?
-Before all the bad food outbreaks, Chipotle scored a very healthy 25 (on a scale of -100 to +100) for quality.
-It plunged to -5 by February.
-It has recovered to 9 recently, but that's still far from where it was.
+Before all the bad food outbreaks, Chipotle scored a very healthy 25 on YouGov's quality ranking (the scale goes from -100 to +100).
+Then it plunged to -5 by February.
+Chipotle's quality score has recovered to 9 recently, but that's still far from where it was.

 Translation: Customers don't see Chipotle as the golden brand it was before the E. coli outbreak.

 Investors don't either.
 Chipotle had been an investors' darling for years.
 Last October, Chipotle stock was changing hands at $750 apiece.
-Today it's at $413 -- down 45%.
-It was hard to find analysts who didn't give Chipotle stock a "buy" rating.
-Today, the majority of experts have a "sell" or "hold" rating, according to FactSet.
+After the latest earnings, it's below $400 -- down over 45%.

 "The road to recovery is long," says Mark Kalinowski, a restaurant industry analyst at Nomura Holdings.
-"They face a major challenge -- food safety issues really get at what the brand is supposed to be all about."
+"Food safety issues really get at what the brand is supposed to be all about."

-Chipotle will report its latest results Tuesday after markets close.
-Everyone is focused on one thing: Are customers coming back?
+To entice customers, Chipotle introduced coupons, burrito giveaways and a loyalty program called "Chiptopia."
+All these freebies have hurt the bottom line.

 "Success to us is getting all the sales back," said John Hartung, Chipotle's chief financial officer, in July.
 "How long it will take, we just don't know,"

-Cases of food poisoning at Chipotle first surfaced in July 2015.
-The E. coli outbreak became rampant in October, hospitalizing several people was Chipotle's central nightmare for months.
-In total, 55 customers across 11 states became ill, according to the Centers for Disease Control and Prevention.

-The CDC never determined the exact cause of Chipotle's E. coli outbreak but suggested that it originated during the food prep process.
+The Centers for Disease Control and Prevention never determined the exact cause of Chipotle's E. coli outbreak that made at least 55 customers sick across 11 states, but it suggested that it originated during the food prep process.

-The problem didn't end there.
+Chipotle's problems didn't end there.
 In December, there was an outbreak of norovirus at a Chipotle restaurant near Boston College, which sickened 140 students, including some players on the school's popular basketball team.

 CEO and founder Steve Ells apologized to the nation two days later, saying "I'm sorry for the people that got sick.
 They're having a tough time.
 I feel terrible about that."
 He vowed the company would soon be "the safest place to eat."